furiosa-ai/furiosa-sdk/docs/en/source/npu/intro.rst

 FuriosaAI Warboy
 **********************************

-The first generation FuriosaAI NPU, Warboy shows 64 TOPS (INT8) peak performance and has 32MB on-chip SRAM.
+FuriosaAI's first generation NPU Warboy, delivers 64 TOPS performance and includes 32MB of SRAM.
-Warboy consists of two processing elements (PE).
-Each PE can be used independent AI chip of 32 TOPS for higher throughput.
+Warboy consists of two processing elements (PE), which each delivers 32 TOPS performance and can be deployed independently.
-The two PEs can be fused as a whole AI chip of 64 TOPS.
-The PE fusion can be determined according to either the given model size or latency requirements.
+With a total performance of 64 TOPS, should there be a need to maximize response speed to models, the two PEs may undergo fusion, to aggregate as a larger, single PE.
+Depending on the users' model size or performnace requirements the PEs may be 1) fused so as to optimize reponse time, or 2) utilized independently to optimize for throughput.

-FuriosaAI SDK provides NPU compiler, runtime, and profiling tools.
+FuriosaAI SDK provides the compiler, runtime software, and profiling tools for the FuriosaAI NPU.
-Furiosa quantizer supports the INT8 Quantization Scheme used commonly in TensorFlow and PyTorch.
+It also supports the INT8 quantization scheme, used as a standard in TensorFLow and PyTorch, while providing tools to convert Floating Point models using Post Training Quantization.
-Floating point models can be quantized by Furiosa quantizer with post training quantization (PTQ).
-FuriosaAI SDK makes TensorFlowLite and ONNX format models be accelerated on FuriosaAI NPU.
+With the FuriosaAI SDK, users can compile trained or exported models in formats commonly used for inference (TensorFlowLite or ONNX), and accelerate them on FuriosaAI NPU.

-FuriosaAI Warboy Hardware Specification
+FuriosaAI Warboy HW Specifications
 ----------------------------------
+The chip is built with 5 billion transistors, dimensions of 180mm^2, clock speed of 2GHz, and delivers peak performance of 64 TOPS of INT8.
+It also supports a maximum of 4266 for LPDDR4x.
+Warboy has a DRAM bandwidth of 66GB/s, and supports PCIe Gen4 8x.

 .. figure:: ../../../imgs/warboy_spec.png
   :alt: Warboy Hardware Specification
   :class: with-shadow
   :align: center

 FuriosaAI Warboy Performance
 ------------------------------
-The FuriosaAI Warboy MLPerf performance results can be shown on the below:
-`MLPerf™ Inference Edge v1.1 Results <https://mlcommons.org/en/inference-edge-11/>`_
+Results submitted to MLCommons can be found at `MLPerf™ Inference Edge v1.1 Results <https://mlcommons.org/en/inference-edge-11/>`_

-References
+See also
 =================================
 * `MLPerf™ Inference Edge v1.1 Results <https://mlcommons.org/en/inference-edge-11/>`_